Fahmida Riaz: Personal life

 Fahmida Riaz was born on 28 July 1946 to a literary family from Meerut, British India.
-Her father, Riaz-ud-Din Ahmed, was a educationist involved in mapping and developing the modern education system for the province of Sindh.
-Her family settled in the city of Hyderabad after her father’s transfer to Sindh.
-Her father died when she was four and so she was raised by her mother.
-She learned about Urdu and Sindhi literature in her childhood, and after that learnt the Persian language.
+Her father, Riaz-ud-Din Ahmed, was an educationist involved in mapping and developing the modern education system for the province of Sindh.
+Her family settled in the city of Hyderabad after her father's transfer to Sindh.
+Her father died when she was four, and she was subsequently raised by her mother.
+She learned about Urdu and Sindhi literature in her childhood, and later learnt the Persian language.
 After completing her education, she began working as a newscaster for Radio Pakistan.

-After her graduation from college, Riaz was persuaded by her family to enter into an arranged marriage.
-She spent some years in the United Kingdom with her first husband, during which she worked with the BBC Urdu service (Radio), earned a degree in film making, and had a daughter.
-When they were divorced, she returned to Pakistan.
-She had two children from her second marriage with Zafar Ali Ujan, a leftist political worker.
+After she graduated from college, Riaz was persuaded by her family to enter into an arranged marriage.
+She spent some years in the United Kingdom with her first husband, during which she worked with the BBC Urdu service (radio).
+She earned a degree in film making, and had a daughter.
+After divorcing her first husband, she returned to Pakistan.
+She later had two children from her second marriage with Zafar Ali Ujan, a leftist political worker.

 Activism in Pakistan

 Riaz worked in an advertising agency in the city of Karachi before beginning her own Urdu publication, Awaz.
-Its liberal and politically charged content attracted attention in Zia era.
-Riaz and her husband Zafar were charged with various crimes, the magazine was shut down, and Zafar was imprisoned.
+Its liberal and politically charged content attracted attention in the Zia era.
+Riaz and her husband Ujan were charged with various crimes.
+The magazine was shut down, and Ujan was imprisoned.

 On the topic of censorship, Riaz said that "one should be totally sincere in one's art, and uncompromising.
 There is something sacred about art that cannot take violation.
 One should read extensively to polish expression.
 I read Platts' Urdu-Hindi to English Dictionary like a book of poems.
 I love words."

-She asserted, "Feminism has so many interpretations.
+She also asserted, "Feminism has so many interpretations.
 What it means for me is simply that women, like men, are complete human beings with limitless possibilities.
 They have to achieve social equality, much like the Dalits or the Black Americans.
 In the case of women, it is so much more complex.
 I mean, there is the right to walk on the road without being harassed.
-Or to be able to swim, or write a love poem, like a man without being considered immoral.
-The discrimination is very obvious and very subtle, very cruel and always inhuman."
+Or to be able to swim or write a love poem like a man without being considered immoral.
+The discrimination is very obvious, very subtle, very cruel, and always inhuman."